webignition/web-resource-cache/README.md

 Please read [the configuration guide](/docs/configuration.md).

+## Usage

+Make a `POST` request containing the `url` of the resource you wish to retrieve, any `headers` you wish to send with the retrieval request, and the `callback` URL you wish the resulting resource to be sent to.

+The [usage guide](/docs/usage.md) provides an overview for requesting a resource.

+The guide to [requesting a resource](/docs/requesting-a-resource.md) details what is expected of a resource request and explains how to understand the response you receive.

+The guide to [callback responses](/docs/callback-responses.md) details the success or failure response that will be POSTed to your given `callback` URL.

 ## Upgrading with zero downtime (preferred)

 Refer to the [multiple live instances](/docs/multiple-live-instances.md) guide for an example of how to